Secrets of Selecting Summer Melons (and Marketing Strategies…)

 Particularly cantaloupe (my favorite melon) and watermelon (my wife’s favorite melon).

-But everytime I go to pick a melon, I enter a crisis that so many America’s face:
+But everytime I go to pick a watermelon, I enter a crisis that so many America’s face:

 “How do I know if this is a ripe melon?!?”